aws-samples/aws-serverless-workshops/WebApplication/README.md

 Looking at the above snippet we need to figure out what to replace the variables in curly braces with.

 Starting from the top, we need to decide on what AWS resource type we want to provision.
 This is determined where we specify the <b>RESOURCE_TYPE</b>.
 What do you think variable should be?
-If unsure, your best resource would be the <a target="_blank" href="http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-template-resource-type-ref.html">list of AWS template resource types</a>.
+Your best resource for that information is the <a target="_blank" href="https://serverless.com/framework/docs/providers/aws/guide/resources/#aws-cloudformation-resource-reference">list of AWS template resource types</a>.
 Replace it with the appropriate value.

 <details><summary><strong>See answer (click to expand)</strong></summary>
     AWS::DynamoDB::Table
 </details>
 <br>